thingsboard/thingsboard.github.io/_includes/docs/reference/iot-platform-deployment-scenarios.md

 Three additional EKS worker nodes are provisioned to host the distributed Cassandra cluster:

 - Instance type: `m7g.large` (2 vCPUs, 8 GiB memory, ARM64 architecture)
+  - for maximum performance on read-intensive loads, its recommended to use Intel- or AMD-based instance types (`m7i` or `m7a`)
 - Node count: 3
 - Deployment pattern: 1 Cassandra instance per node (ensuring fault tolerance and data replication)